DJ LeMahieu Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in MLB.
+- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.

-- Nationals pitchers combine to allow the most home runs in baseball (189 total, 1.5 per game).
+- Nationals pitchers combine to give up 190 total home runs at a clip of 1.5 per game (most in the league).

-- In his last appearance on Tuesday, the righty threw three innings against the Boston Red Sox, allowing five earned runs while surrendering five hits.
+- In his last time out on Wednesday, the lefty tossed 6 1/3 scoreless innings against the Boston Red Sox while surrendering one hit.

+- The 24-year-old has an ERA of 4.38, with 10.3 strikeouts per nine innings, in 24 games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.